Affiliated

 Dr. Susan Dulong Langley is a postdoctoral research associate at the University of Connecticut for Project BUMP UP.
 She is a former teacher of the gifted in Massachusetts.
 She served as president of the Massachusetts Association for Gifted Education, and as the parent representative and governance secretary for the National Association for Gifted Children.
 Susan’s research interests include identification, services, and program retention for culturally and linguistically diverse gifted learners.

-Mei Zheng is a third-year doctoral student in the Giftedness, Creativity, and Talent Development program.
+Mei Zheng is a fifth-year doctoral student in the Giftedness, Creativity, and Talent Development program.
 She received her M.A. from Pace University in General Psychology.
-She is a research assistant for the center’s Integrated Subject Acceleration study and currently works collecting information about subject acceleration practices across various districts.
-Her research focuses on people’s beliefs about creativity and cross-cultural differences.
-She is also interested in the relationship between meaning and creativity.
+She is a research assistant for the National Center for Research on Gifted Education.
+Her research focuses on people’s beliefs about creativity and motivation, including laypersons’ beliefs about creativity, the links between creativity and meaning, and the role of motivation in creative engagement as a source of meaning.